[Easy for everyone] Lowering the barriers to personal development [Individual Development Engineer]

 Aren't you thinking about it a little too hard?

-Creating, publishing, and operating an app...
+Creating, publishing, and managing an app...

 At first glance, it seems like a rather high hurdle.